RomanLearnsHowToCode/Udemy---JavaScript---Algorithms-Data-Structures-Masterclass/README.md

 - Describe what a logarithm is

 - We can measure the performance of algorithm by time or by amount of operations
+- Space complexity is about variables, how many of them are being created etc

-- Section 3: Analyzing Performance of Arrays and Objects Section 4: Problem Solving Approach
+- Section 3: Analyzing Performance of Arrays and Objects

+  Section 4: Problem Solving Approach
   Section 5: Problem Solving Patterns
   Section 6: Optional Challenges